€3,800 – €4,800

-Our epic trip to Bhutan/India is the best and most flexible tour, including India.
-After many successful trips and happy clients, we organise a yearly trip to Bhutan the kingdom of happiness.
+Our epic trip to Bhutan and India is the best and most flexible tour, offering an unforgettable experience.
+After many successful trips and happy clients, we organize a yearly journey to Bhutan, the Kingdom of Happiness.

-After Covid now Butan is open for international travellers again.
-In September 2022 Bhutan govt change the entry fees, now travelling to Bhutan involves a daily visa fee of US$200, it used to be 65 US DOllar only.
-Namaste Nomad is Preparing to visit Bhutan again with another small group of interested visitors from Ireland.
-On this trip, we have also kept 7 days for India, including the Taj Mahal, and beautiful Sikkim in east India.
-This time the total trip will be for 18 days Total.
-Limited places are available.
-The cost will be higher than before, although our price is cheaper than many international travel companies.
+After COVID-19, Bhutan is once again open to international travellers.
+In September 2022, the Bhutanese government changed the entry fees.
+Travelling to Bhutan now involves a daily visa fee of US$200, up from the previous US$65.
+Namaste Nomad is preparing to visit Bhutan again with a small group of interested visitors from Ireland.
+This trip also includes seven days in India, covering the Taj Mahal and the beautiful region of Sikkim in East India.
+The total duration of the trip is 18 days.
+Limited places are available, and while the cost is higher than before, our price remains cheaper than many international travel companies.

 Bhutan is a small landlocked country in South Asia, located at the eastern end of the Himalayas.
 It is known for its stunning natural beauty, unique culture, and commitment to preserving its environment and traditional way of life.
 Bhutan is also famous for its Gross National Happiness Index, which measures the well-being of its citizens.

 There are several reasons why one should visit Bhutan.
 Firstly, it offers a unique cultural experience that is unlike any other in the world.
-Bhutanese traditions and customs are deeply rooted in Buddhism, and visitors can witness colourful festivals, visit ancient monasteries and temples, and explore traditional villages.
+Bhutanese traditions and customs are deeply rooted in Buddhism.
+Visitors can witness colourful festivals, visit ancient monasteries and temples, and explore traditional villages.

 Secondly, Bhutan’s natural beauty is breathtaking.
 The country has a diverse landscape ranging from snow-capped mountains to lush forests and fertile valleys.
 Visitors can go trekking, hiking, or simply enjoy the stunning views.